 Am I Eligible for Tricare Select?

-Retired members of the Guard or Reserves should look into these health care options until they reach age 65 and are eligible for Tricare for Life.
+Retired members of the National Guard or Reserves should look into these health care options until they reach 65 and are eligible for Tricare for Life.

-Higher Costs for Greater Freedom of Choice
+Tricare Select: Higher Costs for Greater Freedom of Choice

-Finally, co-payments are often required for visits to in-network and out-of-network providers.
-Co-pays for in-network primary care, specialist, or emergency services range from $22-$250 depending on the covered service, status (e.g. active duty vs. retiree), and eligibility group.
+Tricare Select requires co-payments for visits to in-network and out-of-network providers.
+Co-pays for in-network primary care, specialist, or emergency services range from $18 to $365 depending on the covered service, active-duty vs. retiree status and eligibility group.

 Tricare Select Enrollment Basics